swagger-api/swagger-core/README.md

 Swagger-core is the Java/Scala implementation of Swagger.
 It supports *JAX-RS*, *plain Servlets*, and *Play Framework*.

-Check out [Swagger-Spec](https://github.com/wordnik/swagger-spec) for additional information about the Swagger project, including additional libraries including support for SpringMVC, other languages and more.
+Check out [Swagger-Spec](https://github.com/wordnik/swagger-spec) for additional information about the Swagger project, including additional libraries with support for SpringMVC, other languages and more.

 ## See the Wiki!
 The [github wiki](https://github.com/wordnik/swagger-core/wiki) contains documentation, samples, etc.  Start there.